Learn All About Cocoa & FODMAPs

 How Cocoa Powder Is Made

-The nibs contain about 50% cocoa butter, which is the natural fat in cacao beans.
+The nibs contain about 50% cocoa butter, which is the natural fat in cocoa beans.
 If the nibs are exposed to about 6000 psi of pressure, the cocoa butter will melt and can be separated out.

 Choosing Low FODMAP Cocoa Powder